Samurai II: Duel at Ichijoji Temple: Plot

 In a shop Musashi is trying to get his sword sharpened, the smithy calls Musashi a murderer and refuses to polish the weapon.
 The samurai leaves in anger, then pauses, returns and asks humbly, the smithy now agrees but says only the Master Koetsu Honami can polish the sword.
 At Honami's shop the master polisher is friendly and shows a recent job, a long sword nicknamed "the Clothes Pole".
 Musashi is interested in the owner, who is Kojiro Sasaki.

 In a park Matahachi walks nervously.
 He sees a group of men attack a samurai, they cry out they made a mistake.
 The dying man gives Matahachi a package to deliver to Kojiro Sasaki.

 At the house Seijuro punishes Akemi for loving his enemy, then he rapes her.
 Oko and Toji leave them alone.
 Afterwards, Akemi glares at her mother with hate.

-In the dusk Musashi waits by the bridge.
-Otsu arrives by coincidence and the two meet once again, Otsu never wants to leave him again.
-A stoic Musashi admits he prefers his sword.
+At dusk Musashi waits by the bridge.
+Otsu arrives by coincidence and the two meet once again - Musashi being the man she was pining for.
 Suddenly a large group of men approach Musashi.
 Vastly outnumbered, Musashi fights and retreats, demanding a fair duel.
 While he escapes by the riverbank, Sasaki crosses the bridge and says that Toji will lose against Musashi.
-Toji acts bossy until Sasaki suddenly takes his sword and quickly slices off Toji's topknot with the "Swallow Turn" move.
+Toji acts bossy until Sasaki suddenly takes his sword and slices off Toji's topknot with the "Swallow Turn" move.
 Sasaki then strides away back across the bridge.

 Otsu runs along the river calling for Takezo.
 Akemi is there also and hears her.
 The two women meet and Akemi realizes they both long for the same man.
-She lies to Otsu that Takezo had proposed to her.
+She lies to Otsu, telling her that Takezo had proposed to her.
 Sadly Akemi says she was going to kill herself but now will live for Takezo.
 Otsu weeps, not believing it.

 Back at the temple she seeks guidance from Takuan the Buddhist priest, and wants to be a nun.
 Takuan tells her she doesn't have to and introduces her to Jotaro.

 Akemi wakens at Sasaki's house.
 Startled, he tells her she is free to go but asks her to stay awhile.
 He grills her about Musashi.
 Toji and his men from Yoshioka school arrives to take Akemi back, but Sasaki threatens them with his long sword.
-In the resulting clash he strikes down two until Seijuro stops the fight, saying that he recognizes Sasaki by his fighting style.
+In the resulting clash he strikes two students down.
+Seijuro stops the fight, saying that he recognizes Sasaki by his fighting style.